smarthomeNG/plugins/backend/README.md

 And please pay attention that the libs are installed for Python3 and not an older Python 2.7 that is probably installed on your system.

 ## Running this plugin under Python 3.2
 If you really need to run this plugin under Python 3.2 you may not use the newest version of all packages.
-Make sure to install the following versions into your Phython3.2 environment, as newer versions are not compatible with Python 3.2 any more:
+The packages **Jinja2** and **MarkupSafe** have dropped support for Python 3.2.
+Make sure to install the following older versions into your Phython3.2 environment, as newer versions are not compatible with Python 3.2 any more:

 <pre>
 - Jinja2	v2.6